Save big (up to $1,875) on small business tools with our free membership, business.com+

 As of 2025, loan forgiveness is only available for the SBA’s Paycheck Protection Program (PPP) loans.
 Other SBA loans, including Economic Injury Disaster Loans (EIDL) and 7(a) loans, do not qualify for forgiveness.
 We’ll explain how PPP loan forgiveness works and outline options if you’re facing default on an SBA loan.

-PPP loans and forgiveness
+Understanding PPP loan forgiveness

 How PPP loans worked

+PPP loans were available for up to $10 million, with eligibility based on total payroll liabilities, including wages, salaries and employee benefits.
 For instance, sole proprietors could receive 2.5 months’ worth of their net income, capped at an annualized $100,000 income limit.
 This meant that regardless of how much a business owner earned, PPP funds could only cover 2.5 months of income as if their annual salary were $100,000.

 PPP loans had a low 1 percent fixed interest rate, making them effectively interest-free for many borrowers.
 Initially, these were two-year loans, but those approved after June 5, 2020, had a five-year repayment term.